Anku5hk/Programmers_guide_to_Python/book.md

 # my_var is a non-zero number, which is Truthy, so 'if' will execute
 if my_var:
   print("printed") # printed
-# my_var1 is 'None', which is Falsey, so 'if' will not execute
+# my_var1 is 'None', which is Falsy, so 'if' will not execute
 if my_var1:
   print("not printed")
 # check a empty tuple